The use of social media for reviews is one of the major factors influencing consumers’ purchase decisions.

 When evaluating businesses, consumers rely on what others say about you, more so than your own marketing copy for your products and services.

-Fortunately, there are some ways online review management can work alongside your social media marketing strategy to help develop and protect your brand reputation.
+Fortunately, there are many ways review management can work alongside your social media marketing strategy to help develop and protect your brand reputation.

 Best Practice 1: Claim Your Business on Social Media and Online Review Sites